 \end{proposition} In other words, for this definition of $\Ro$ the inverse of the projected response matrix $\Ro_T$ is equal to a projection of $\Ro^{-1}$.
 This is a straightforward property of the kinds of upper triangular matrices we are interested, but an intuitive proof is provided in Appendix~\ref{app:a}.
-The following theorem applies this result to show that we can compute only a very small subspace of $\Ro$ and invert that subspace to apply readout error correction to recover $\pideal_0$ with error that is exponentially suppressed in our choice of truncation weight $w$.
+The following theorem applies Proposition~\ref{lemma:1} to show that we can compute only a very small subspace of $\Ro$ and invert that subspace to apply readout error correction to recover $\pideal_0$ with error that is exponentially suppressed in our choice of truncation weight $w$.

-\begin{theorem} Let $\Ro$ be defined as in Equation~\ref{eq:type1}.
+\begin{theorem} Let $\Ro$ be defined as in \cref{eq:type1}.
 Then the error introduced by correcting readout error using a truncated response matrix is bounded by:

-where $r_T$ and $r$ are defined elementwise as $(r_T)_i = (\Ro_T^{-1})_{0i}$ and $r_i = (\Ro^{-1})_{0i}$ \end{theorem} The proof is given in Appendix~\ref{app:b}.
+where $r_T$ and $r$ are defined elementwise as $(r_T)_i = (\Ro_T^{-1})_{0i}$ and $r_i = (\Ro^{-1})_{0i}$. \end{theorem} The proof is given in Appendix~\ref{app:b}.
 We remark that this is the tightest possible bound given the structure assumed of $\Ro$ that does not incorporate additional information about the readout probability distribution over the truncated subspace.
 Theorem~\ref{thm:1} makes a simple but powerful observation that given the restricted noise model we have considered, one can apply readout error using the inverse of a projected matrix $\Ro_T$ such that the truncation error introduced is exponentially suppressed in $w$.
-Since the dimension of the truncated matrix itself grows combinatorially in $w$ this bound becomes quite weak in the limit that $\er\rightarrow 0.5$.
-Conversely, for $\er \ll 1$ such that $\er^2 \rightarrow 0$ this result guarantees that a matrix projected onto the $w=1$ weight subspace with size \textit{linear in $n$} can recover the probability of $0$ with an accuracy almost as good as using the exponentially large $\Ro$.
+This bound becomes quite weak in the limit that $\er\rightarrow 0.5$ since the dimension of the truncated matrix itself grows combinatorially in $w$.
+Conversely, for $\er \ll 1$ such that $\er^2 \rightarrow 0$, this result guarantees that a matrix projected onto the $w=1$ weight subspace with size \textit{linear in $n$} can recover the probability of $0$ with an accuracy almost as good as using the exponentially large $\Ro$.
 Since this result is based only on the structure of $\Ro$ and not the value of elements contained therein, we can immediately lift some of the restrictions on constructing $\Ro$.

 \begin{corollary} Let $\Ro$ have a tensor structure composed of distinct individual qubit response matrices of the following form:

 for $0\leq \er_k < 0.5$.
 Then

 where $\er_{max} = \max_k \{\er_k\}$.